JakeH91/FantasyWorld/RPG/First Story - Murder Mystery/Professions/Ranger.md

-The group of people that protect the inhabitants of Gavdno from external threats, be it raiders, or monsters.
+Rangers are adept wilderness experts tasked with protecting the town and its inhabitants from the dangers of the surrounding forest.
+Masters of stealth and survival, they navigate the wilderness with skill and courage, serving as the [[Gavdno]]'s first line of defence against external threats, be it raiders, or monsters.